 Continuous Integration & Delivery

-As a Kubernetes Certified Service Provider, Mobilise are uniquely placed to offer expert consultancy on a wide range of Kubernetes solutions; from building and migrating to your first cluster to integrating with existing DevOps pipelines and support models.
+As a Kubernetes Certified Managed Service Provider, Mobilise are uniquely placed to offer expert consultancy on a wide range of Kubernetes solutions; from building and migrating to your first cluster to integrating with existing DevOps pipelines and support models.

-Customers can take advantage of our DevOps Service to further enhance their solution by creating a seamless delivery pipeline including automated testing, agile tooling integration and one-click deployments.
+Customers can take advantage of our DevOps Service to enhance their solution by creating a seamless delivery pipeline including automated testing, agile tooling integration and one-click deployments.
 Our monitoring and alerting stack will provide granular detail of infrastructure and introduce flexible methods of notifying users of problems – including integrating with existing ITIL products.

 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.